ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

-   Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any time.
+   Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any

+Kucherawy (ed), et al.  Expires 28 September 2020               [Page 1]

+Internet-Draft                  DMARCbis                      March 2020

+   time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-Kucherawy (ed), et al.  Expires 22 September 2020               [Page 1]

-Internet-Draft                  DMARCbis                      March 2020

-   This Internet-Draft will expire on 22 September 2020.
+   This Internet-Draft will expire on 28 September 2020.

 Copyright Notice